-From above two problems discussed above, the assignment and retrieval of most parameters in LuaTEX-ja are summarized into the following three control sequences:
+From the two problems discussed above, the assignment and retrieval of most parameters in LuaT_EX-ja are summarized into the following three control sequences:

 FIGURE 1.
 A notable sample showing the treatment of a line-break after a Japanese character.